 We begin by examining several additional pieces of evidence from our baseline experiment.
-We ask a series of supplementary questions in our main transmitter survey.
+Participants in our main transmitter survey are randomized into seeing one of three sets of supplementary questions.
 First, we test for the role of biased beliefs about the relevance of reliability versus level information.
 In particular, participants may (mistakenly) believe that passing on reliability information would not affect listeners' belief updates and hence their probability of receiving the bonus payment.
-At the end of the transmitter experiment, we ask how much passing on the reliability and level of the speaker's prediction increases the likelihood of receiving a bonus.
-We find that respondents believe that passing on reliability information is roughly equally likely to increase their chance of receiving a bonus as passing on level information: the average response is 71% for level and 68% for reliability.
-Strikingly, this is true even among respondents whom we classify as not passing on reliability information in their recordings (averages of 73% versus 66%).
+At the end of the transmitter experiment, we ask one-third of respondents how much passing on the reliability and level of the speaker's prediction increases the likelihood of receiving a bonus.
+We find that respondents believe that passing on reliability information is roughly equally likely to increase their chance of receiving a bonus as passing on